 Poor air quality can lead to respiratory conditions, including shortness of breath and aggravated asthma, and irritation of the eyes, nose, or throat.

 The air conditioning system consists of an indoor and outdoor unit, which is linked by pipes with refrigerant gas flowing between the indoor and outdoor units.
-The outdoor unit consists of a fan, condenser coil, and compressor while the indoor unit consists of evaporator coils, a circuit board, filter, and fan.
+The outdoor unit consists of a fan, condenser coil, and compressor while the indoor unit consists of evaporator coils, a circuit board, a filter, and a fan.

-The indoor unit pulls air into the unit, which passes the refrigerant filled evaporator coils.
+The indoor unit pulls air into the unit, which passes the refrigerant-filled evaporator coils.
 The refrigerant inside absorbs heat as it changes from a liquid to a gaseous state.
 To keep cooling efficiently the air conditioner has to convert the refrigerant gas back to a liquid again.
 To do that the compressor puts the gas under high pressure.
 All the extra heat created by compressing the gas is then evacuated to the outdoors with the help of condenser coils and a fan.
 As the heat is removed and the gas cools, it changes back to liquid and the process starts all again.
 If the unit is switched to heating mode, the process is reversed.

 Additionally, it allows you to control temperature and assist with humidity levels in the home.
 While temperature and humidity can be very uncomfortable for you, especially in summer when the air is heavy and moist, the humidity alone can cause building damage from condensation.
-Humidity can also contribute to mould growth[2] and radon gas[3], a naturally-occurring colourless and odourless radioactive gas.
+Humidity can also contribute to mould growth [2] and radon gas [3], a naturally occurring colourless and odourless radioactive gas.

 It is highly recommended that you maintain your air conditioner by keeping the filters clean and the air conditioning system periodically serviced by a licensed technician.
 For more information on how to keep filters clean, watch our ‘how to’ video.